Managing your business’ inventory can get complicated, especially if you don’t have the right tools.

 How to properly track inventory purchases on QuickBooks Online

+Are you wondering how to receive inventory in QuickBooks Online?
 When inventory transactions happen, you must record the inventory items.
-You can easily track inventory purchases with QuickBooks Online purchase orders (POs).
+Luckily, you can easily track inventory purchases with QuickBooks Online purchase orders (POs).

 With the QuickBooks POs, you can enter the items you want to buy and the quantity.